Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

 \begin{enumerate}[1.] \item (Disappearance of singularity.)\, The domain of existence is the entire causal rectangle $\hat{\mathcal{D}} = [u_0, u_1] \times [v_0, v_1],$ so that $\inf_{\hat{\mathcal{D}}} r(u, v) > 0$ and each of $(\hat{r}, \hat{\Omega}^2, \hat{\phi}, \hat{Q})$ are bounded and regular in $\hat{\mathcal{D}}$.
 The singular boundary $\mathcal{S}$ disappears. \item (Gauge degeneration.)\, The perturbed spacetime remains singular in the sense that $\inf_{\hat{\mathcal{D}}} r(u, v) = 0$, but the quantitative trapped sphere condition (\ref{eq:QTS}) now fails to hold, i.e.\

 \item (Bounce to subcritical regime.)\, The perturbed spacetime remains strongly singular and contains a new $\hat{r} = 0$ singular boundary $\hat{\mathcal{S}}$.
-The quantitative trapped sphere condition (\ref{eq:QTS}) still holds, however the new function $\hat{\Psi}$ departs quantitatively from that of the unperturbed spacetime, in the sense that
+The quantitative trapped sphere condition (\ref{eq:QTS}) still holds, however the new function $\hat{\Psi}$ (which is defined as in \eqref{eq:Psi} but is no longer necessarily continuous up to $\mathcal{S}$) departs quantitatively from that of the unperturbed spacetime, in the sense that

-In particular, (\ref{eq:SKE}) holds in the perturbed spacetime, once one restricts to a small neighborhood of the new singular boundary $\hat{\mathcal{S}}$. \end{enumerate} In each case of these three cases, some quantity will differ in a large sense from its value in the unperturbed spacetime, no matter how small $\epsilon \neq 0$ may be. \end{customcorollary}
+Furthermore, if $\hat{\Psi}$ can be shown to be continuously extendible to the boundary, and $\hat{\Psi}_{\infty}$ is its restriction to $\mathcal{S}$, then in fact $\inf_{p \in \mathcal{S}} \hat{\Psi}_{\infty}(p) > 1$.
+In particular, in this case (\ref{eq:SKE}) holds in the perturbed spacetime, once one restricts to a small neighborhood of the new singular boundary $\hat{\mathcal{S}}$. \end{enumerate} In each case of these three cases, some quantity will differ in a large sense from its value in the unperturbed spacetime, no matter how small $\epsilon \neq 0$ may be. \end{customcorollary}

 We now discuss circumstances in which each of the possibilities 1--3 may hold.
 An example of possibility~\ref{instab1} is the Schwarzschild to Reissner-Nordstr\"om perturbation described earlier.
 However, one could argue that this scenario is fine-tuned in the sense that $\phi$ is chosen to vanish identically in both the background spacetime and the perturbed spacetime, and therefore one cannot access the subcritical regime discussed in Section~\ref{intro.bkl}.
 If we chose a background spacetime other than exact Schwarzschild, or chose instead a perturbation with nontrivial $\phi$, it may be reasonable to expect that $\phi$ plays a significant role in the instability mechanism, and hence possibility~\ref{instab1} is conjecturally non-generic.